temujindang/website-1/content/principles.md

 day without laughing -- even if occasionally with our mouths full.

 - **Optimism**.
-While we are in the business of figuring out why things will fail, we nonetheless retain a deep and fundmental belief that better things are possible.
+While we are in the business of figuring out why things will fail, we nonetheless retain a deep and fundamental belief that better things are possible.

 - **Resilience**.
-We believe in the words of the late mathematician Piet Hien:
+We believe in the words of the late mathematician Piet Hein:
 "problems worthy of attack prove their worth by fighting back."
 We persist even when problems are fighting back, pushing through the disappointment and setbacks endemic to our chosen domain.